carrot/salty-carrots/README.md

 # Salty Carrots
 Salt Stack based provisioning for Carrot Creative servers

-Add all your public SSH keys to `ssh/keys`, they will be included automatically.
+Add all your public SSH keys to `salt/ssh/keys`, they will be included automatically.
+This is configured to deny all password auth, so public-key auth is the only way to access the server.

-You should remove that and put your key there instead.
+The default username is `slang`, which can be changed in `pillar/users.sls`.
+The root user is disabled for security.

-The default username is `slang`, and the password is `core2062` (changing the username is kinda hard, but the password can be changed in `salt/users/init.sls`).
-However, you need to use ssh keys to actually access it because it's configured to deny password based authentication.
+The default password is `core2062` which can be changed in `pillar/password_hash.sls`.
+Since password auth is disabled, this password probably doesn't need to be a secret - the only place you will use it is for `sudo` (not for logging into the system).

 setup script: